moorechow/pyRevit/3scriptanatomy.md

 &nbsp;

 ### Ctrl-Clicking: Debug Mode:
 CTRL-clicking on a ui button will run the script in DEBUG mode and will allow the script to print all debug messages.
-Try CTRL Clicking on this button to see debug messages.

 You can check the value of `__forceddebugmode__` variable to see if the script is running in Debug mode to change script behaviour if neccessary